Robin Hood: Ballads and tales

-In modern popular culture, Robin Hood is typically seen as a contemporary and supporter of the late-12th-century King Richard the Lionheart, Robin being driven to outlawry during the misrule of Richard's brother John while Richard was away at the Third Crusade.
-This view first gained currency in the 16th century.
-It is not supported by the earliest ballads.
-The early compilation, A Gest of Robyn Hode, names the king as 'Edward'; and while it does show Robin Hood accepting the king's pardon, he later repudiates it and returns to the greenwood.
+In modern popular culture, Robin Hood is typically seen as a contemporary and supporter of the late-12th-century King Richard the Lionheart who was driven to outlawry during the misrule of Richard's brother John while Richard was abroad on the Third Crusade.
+This view first gained currency in the 16th century although it is not supported by the earliest ballads.
+The early compilation A Gest of Robyn Hode names the reigning king as 'Edward'; and while it does show Robin Hood accepting the king's pardon, he later repudiates it and returns to the greenwood.
 The oldest surviving ballad, Robin Hood and the Monk, gives even less support to the picture of Robin Hood as a partisan of the true king.
-The setting of the early ballads is usually attributed by scholars to either the 13th or 14th century, although it is recognised they are not necessarily historically consistent.
+Scholars usually date the setting of the early ballads to either the 13th or 14th century, while recognising that they are not necessarily historically consistent.

 The early ballads are also quite clear on Robin Hood's social status: he is a yeoman.
-While the meaning of this term changed over time, including free retainers of an aristocrat and small landholders, it always referred to commoners.
-The essence of it in the present context was "neither a knight nor a peasant or 'husbonde' but something in between".
+While the meaning of this term changed over time, and included free retainers of an aristocrat and small landholders, it always referred to commoners.
+Essentially, in the context of the Robin Hood material, a yeoman was "neither a knight nor a peasant or 'husbonde' but something in between".
 Artisans (such as millers) were among those regarded as 'yeomen' in the 14th century.
-From the 16th century on, there were attempts to elevate Robin Hood to the nobility, such as in Richard Grafton's Chronicle at Large; Anthony Munday presented him at the end of the century as the Earl of Huntingdon in two extremely influential plays, as he is still commonly presented in modern times.
+From the 16th century on, there were attempts to elevate Robin Hood to the nobility, as in Richard Grafton's Chronicle at Large; Anthony Munday presented him at the end of the 16th century as the Earl of Huntingdon in two extremely influential plays, and he is still commonly presented in that identity in modern times.

-The legend was also transmitted by 'Robin Hood games' or plays that were an important part of the late medieval and early modern May Day festivities.
+The legend was also transmitted by 'Robin Hood games' or plays which were an important part of late medieval and early modern May Day festivities.
 The first record of a Robin Hood game was in 1426 in Exeter, but the reference does not indicate how old or widespread this custom was at the time.
 The Robin Hood games are known to have flourished in the later 15th and 16th centuries.
 It is commonly stated as fact that Maid Marian and a jolly friar (at least partly identifiable with Friar Tuck) entered the legend through the May Games.